Skip to main content

 Best Time

-The best times to visit Xi'an are spring and autumn, ie the months of April, May and October.
-In April and October, it can sometimes be cold at night, with lows around freezing, while in May and September, it can be hot during the day.
-In general, however, September can be avoided because it is a quite rainy month, with the risk of flooding every so often.
+The best times to visit Xi'an are spring and autumn, in particular the months of April and October.
+In these months it can sometimes get cold at night, with lows around freezing, while in May and September, it can be hot during the day.
+Also, September is a quite rainy month, with the risk of flooding every so often.
 Usually, it rains less in spring than in autumn.
-Autumn, in September and October, is similar to spring, but it is a cloudy season, and it's initially rainy.

 © Copyright Climatestotravel.com.